 Our whole experience of the external world arrives by way of perturbations, often accompanied by a sense of loss.
 As Dillard says, ‘Form is condemned to an eternal danse macabre with meaning’ (1974, 35).
 ‘The fluttering patch I saw in my nursery window – silver and green and shape-shifting blue – is gone; a row of Lombardy poplars takes its place, mute, across the distant lawn’ (36).
 They are mute because they turned out to be what the fluttering patch had to say, and the innocence or Firstness of its appearance is covered up by its name.
 We are driven out of the mythical Garden when we feel this loss of innocence.
 Yet the emergence of meaning is hardly less amazing, when we step back from that.
-And those condemned to live in a world of pure ‘magic’ undiluted by memory – like Zasetsky in Luria (1972), or amnesics like Clive Wearing (Restak 1998, 29-31) – feel an even greater sense of loss, feel as if they have been dead or asleep up to now.
+And those condemned to live in the pure ‘magic’ of presence undiluted by memory – like Zasetsky in Luria (1972), or Clive Wearing (Restak 1998, 29-31) – feel an even greater sense of loss, feel as if they have been dead or asleep all their lives. [next]

 The more stable you are, the more ‘set in your ways,’ the less able you are to learn from new experiences; but the more open you are to new experience, the more it will destabilize you.
 In the study of neural networks this is called the stability-plasticity dilemma: